 3. Planning a Trip to Italy?
 Learn Italian

 “You may have the universe if I may have Italy.”Giuseppe Verdi

-Whether you want to see historic art & architecture scattered in the city of Rome, or haggling in one of Milan’s street markets or wish to have a gondola ride along a quiet canal in Venice.
+Perhaps, haggling in one of Milan’s street markets, or wish to have a gondola ride along a quiet canal in Venice.

-Perhaps you get swept away by Florence’s old-world charm, Italy offers varieties of beautiful places to travelers.
+Perhaps you get swept away by Florence’s old-world charm.
+Italy offers a variety of beautiful places for travelers.

 According to UNESCO, most of the world’s cultural heritage sites are in Italy.

 It offers a variety of incredibly beautiful historic sites across the country.

 “The Creator made Italy by designs from Michelangelo.”Mark Twain